Turn your weakness into greatness; re-create yourself as a gentleman. Forge a character even that man’s biggest critic can respect: Himself.

 61. Shine your shoes

 Take a moment to polish them up.
-If you don’t know how learn.
+If you don’t know how, learn.
+If you don’t have some good shoe polish, see our recommendations here.

 62. Earn another person’s respect